eliudnyamai/taskey/README.md

 4. run php artisan serve then access this link on your browser to log in http://127.0.0.1:8000

 ##
-5.I have already built assets by running "npm run build".
+5. I have already built assets by running "npm run build".
 But if you want to make changes on the front-end run "npm run dev" on a separate terminal so that the changes will reflect as you make them.